GMOD/jbrowse/README.md

 Users of JBrowse should get it from the main JBrowse site at http://jbrowse.org/install where official release are available.

 The `master` branch is always in line with the latest release however it is not minified JS.
-Accepted features are merged into the `dev` branch following acceptance of an item submitted via pull request.
+Features are merged into the `dev` branch following acceptance of an item submitted via pull request.

 # Install from github repo (development)